Bodigrim/logict/README.md

 ```
 Anne's grandparents are: ["Sarah","Arnold"]
 ```

+This example is provided as the `grandparents` executable built by the `logict` package so you can run it yourself and run various experiments.

+## Additional Notes

 Note that the implementation in this `logict` package provides the backtracking functionality at a lower level than that defined in the